Energy Efficiency and Home Repair on a Limited Income

 • Veterans may also qualify for $6,000 in efficiency upgrades through a VA Energy Efficient Mortgage.

 Loans.
 If you chose to take out a loan for clean energy appliances, solar or EVs, we recommend looking at Nusenda, the Clean Energy Credit Union (CECU) or similar institutions.
-For example CECU’s Clean Energy for All Loan programs for minority borrowers and low-income borrowers offers 0.50% rate discount.
+For example CECU’s Clean Energy for All Loan programs for minority borrowers and limited-income borrowers offers a 0.50% rate discount.

 If you need help paying your utility bill